The Dead Man: Plot

-The story is told from the point of view of Yassa Povey, a young boy living in the Cursed Earth, a radioactive desert in post-nuclear war America where the whole story takes place.
+The story is told from the point of view of Yassa Povey, a young boy living in a post-apocalyptic wasteland.
 Yassa discovers the body of a man with appalling injuries caused by acid burns, leaving him so badly disfigured that he effectively has no face left.
 At first believing the man to be dead, Yassa is startled when the man regains consciousness, and he runs home to get help.
 The townsfolk collect the injured man and take him back with them, fully expecting him to die during the night, but he survives.
 When he has finally recovered enough to talk, it transpires that the mental trauma caused by his injuries has caused him to lose his memory, and he has no idea of who he is.
 Therefore Yassa nicknames him "Dead Man", and for want of a better alternative the name sticks.

 Once the Dead Man has finished recuperating, he resolves to set out on his own and retrace his steps in an effort to find out who he was.
 Yassa's father gives him a rifle and some clothes: a brown overcoat and a wide-brimmed hat, giving him the appearance of a character from a Western.
 The Dead Man sets out alone, but is followed by Yassa and his dog.
 When the Dead Man discovers Yassa, he forbids him to accompany him any further due to the exceptionally dangerous terrain they will be passing through, but Yassa disobeys and the Dead Man gives up trying to stop him.

-The rest of the story tells of their hazardous journey through the Cursed Earth, during which they are attacked by various hostile inhabitants.
+The rest of the story tells of their hazardous journey through the wasteland, during which they are attacked by various hostile inhabitants.
 Throughout the story the Dead Man is plagued by enigmatic nightmares and half-memories of the circumstances of his near-fatal injuries.
 During a kidnap attempt by mutants seeking food, it is established that the Dead Man is highly proficient with the rifle, and at tracking.

-During their journey they not only encounter the usual Cursed Earth mutants, but also are occasionally visited by a strange, supernatural presence: a woman dressed in black.
+During their journey they not only encounter mutants, but also are occasionally visited by a strange, supernatural presence: a woman dressed in black.
 At first beautiful, she later transforms into a terrifying monster before disappearing.